arangodb/arangodb/README_maintainers.md

    under `Documentation/Metrics/template.yaml`)
  - many of the componentes are required, so please provide adequate information about your metric
- - the script also assembles all these YAML documentation snippets into a single file under `Documentation/Metrics/allMetrics.yaml`, the format is again a structured YAML file which can easily be processed by the documentation tools.
+ - the script can also assemble all these YAML documentation snippets into a single file under `Documentation/Metrics/allMetrics.yaml`, the format is again a structured YAML file which can easily be processed by the documentation tools, this is only needed when we update the documentation web pages.

 Please, if you have added or modified a metric, make sure to declare the metric as shown above and add a documentation YAML snippet in the